-• Using MATLAB: When writing binary files, MATLAB's fopen command includes a MACHINEFORMAT option \'b\' which instructs MATLAB to read or write using big-endian byte ordering.
-2-D arrays should be index-ordered in MATLAB as (x, y) and 3-D arrays as (x, y, z); data is ordered from low to high in each index, with x varying most rapidly.
+• Using MATLAB: When writing binary files, MATLAB's fopen command includes a MACHINEFORMAT option 'b' which instructs MATLAB to read or write using big-endian byte ordering.
+2-D arrays should be indexordered in MATLAB as (x, y) and 3-D arrays as (x, y, z); data is ordered from low to high in each index, with x varying most rapidly.

-An example to create a bathymetry file (from tutorial Barotropic Ocean Gyre, a simple enclosed, flat-bottom domain) is as follows:
+An example to create a bathymetry file of single-precision, floating point values (from tutorial Barotropic Ocean Gyre, a simple enclosed, flat-bottom domain) is as follows: